MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

 ## Sharing

 Environment makers can distribute the apps they build in an environment to other users in your organization by sharing the app with individual users or security groups.
-In addition to sharing an app with individuals the platform allows you to share an application with a specific Security Group or Everyone in the organization.
+In addition the platform allows a maker to share an application with  ["Everyone" in the organization](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/share-app).

-However, any app that is shared widely must be evaluated for:

--   Business impact: What is the impact to business if the app breaks?

--   IT Policy: Does your organization mandate a review for widely shared apps?

--   ALM: Does the app need ALM?
+If your organization would like to use a gated process around widely used applications to enforce mandates such as:
+ - Security Review Policy
+ - Business Review Policy
+ - ALM Requirements
+ - User Experience / Branding

-If your answer is a "Yes" to any of the questions above, consider disabling the Share with Everyone feature in Power Platform.
-Once restricted, only a small group of administrators can share an app with "Everyone" in an organization.
+you should consider disabling the Share with Everyone feature in Power Platform.
+Once restricted, only a small group of administrators are allowed to share an application with “Everyone” in the organization.

 To prevent sharing apps with everyone in the organization: